Strong Number in Python

 5. How do I find all Strong Numbers in a list using Python?

-you can loop through each number in the list and check if it is a strong number using any method.
+You can loop through each number in the list and check if it is a strong number using any method.
 Also, you can use a list or a simple loop to apply the strong number check and then return or print the numbers that fulfill the condition.

 6. What are some common mistakes when checking for Strong Numbers?